 What we like: Excellent warmth and weather protection for the price.

-What we don’t: Too heavy for weight-conscious backcountry missions.
+What we don’t: Too heavy and bulky for weight-conscious backcountry missions.

 Outdoor Research is known for churning out quality, performance-minded apparel at a relatively low price point, and their Coldfront Down Vest is no exception.
 For $50 less than the Down Sweater Vest above, the Coldfront provides winter-ready warmth and tacks on additional weather protection by way of a water-resistant Pertex Quantum Eco shell and synthetic VerticalX Eco insulation at the shoulders.
 We also love the look, which features wide horizontal baffles, roomy dimensions (designed for layering underneath), and a subtle OR patch at the chest.
 Added up, the Coldfront is a classy yet warm vest that will get the job done both in the mountains and around town.

 But compared to the Down Sweater, the Coldfront does fall short in a few categories.
-For one, it's only available in two colorways at the time of publishing, compared to Patagonia's five color options.
-Second, at one pound even, it's almost double the weight of the Down Sweater, although the extra ounces do translate to a bit more warmth.
-Outdoor Research has been slippery with their numbers, but the last we checked the most current Coldfront Down Vest features 3.5 ounces of 700-fill down (compared to the Patagonia's 3 oz. of 800-fill) and a bit of synthetic insulation, which leads us to believe it's overall the warmer piece.
+For one, colorways are limited compared to Patagonia.
+Second, at 13.2 ounces, it's a considerable 4.3 ounces heavier than the Down Sweater, although that does come with a boost in warmth.
+Outdoor Research has been slippery with their numbers, but the last we checked, the most current Coldfront Down Vest features 3.5 ounces of 700-fill down (compared to the Down Sweater's 3 oz. of 800-fill) and a bit of synthetic insulation, which leads us to believe it's overall the warmer piece.
 It's not our first choice for weight-conscious backpacking or climbing trips, but the Coldfront is nevertheless a warm and versatile vest for everything from resort skiing and snowshoeing to chilly evenings closer to home.

 See the Men's OR Coldfront Down Vest See the Women's Coldfront Hooded Down Vest